vincentlg/EIPs/EIPS/eip-native-meta-transactions.md

 ### Gas accounting and refund
 The ```txGas``` set as part of the message represent the gas passed to the contract call made (the meta transaction).
 This ensure the signer that its call will be executed as intended with as many gas as it asked for.
 This means though that the total gas cost of the realyer's transaction will be higher than that.

 As mentioned above, this is solved with ```baseGas``` parameter that can be updated if opcode pricing changes.
+While this might feel like yet another extra field, it is important to note that the alternative (not having it) is worse since either the smart contract hard code the extra gas or the relayer have to pay the cost.

 ### Gas estimate
 In order to estimate the ```txGas``` to use for the meta transaction, the meta transaction call data can be used.
 The behaviour will be identical.
 As such there is no need to expose an estimateGas function for that.

 As for the extra gas required by the relayer, the whole meta transaction call can be estimated as usual.

+### Relayer cooperations

+One possibility that remains a problem for relayers is that a user could submit the meta-tx message and signature to multiple relayer at once.
+This possibility pose a problem to relayers as they run the risk that their tx get included after another.

+With the addition of expiry, we could imagine a simple method to avoid such issues:

+Every meta-tx that include both an expiry field and relayer field, can always be included in a block if it reaches before `expiry`.
+If the nonce is already used, the actual meta-tx is not executed, but the relayer is getting rewarded for the gas spent (+ `baseGas`).

+This would ensure relayers that they get paid for the work they do, while still allowing users to choose which relayer they want.
+The expiry field would also allow.

 ## Example Implementation